hhandika/segul/README.md

 <!-- ## Acknowledgment

 We thank Giovani for testing the earlier version of the app and provide some ideas to further develop it.
-Some `SEGUL` features are inspired from Phyluce pipelines.  -->
+Some `SEGUL` features are inspired by Phyluce pipelines.  -->